42. Machine Learning a Ramsey Plan#

 where \(\beta \in (0,1)\) is a discount factor.

-The Ramsey planner chooses a vector of money growth rates \(\vec \mu\) to maximize criterion (41.6) subject to equations (41.3) and a restriction requiring that
+The Ramsey planner chooses a vector of money growth rates \(\vec \mu\) to maximize criterion (42.6) subject to equations (42.3) and that restriction

 In particular, the inflation rate \(\theta_t\) satisfies